 Executive Team Biographies

-John R. Grizz Deal has over twenty years of experience in technology commercialization, tech-based startups, fast growing ventures, and product development.
-In addition to serving as CEO of IX Power, he is the managing director at Purple Mountain Ventures, and sits on the board of directors for Saint Blackwell, Inc.
+John R. Grizz Deal has over twenty years of experience in technology commercialization, tech-based startups, fast-growing ventures, and product development.

 Grizz was CEO and a co-founder of Hyperion Power Generation, a Los Alamos National Laboratory (LANL) spinout developing a Small Modular Reactor (SMR).
-He has also served as the chief marketing officer for Space Imaging, and was the founder and CEO of LizardTech, one of the more successful LANL spinouts.
+He has also served as the chief marketing officer for Space Imaging and was the founder and CEO of LizardTech, one of the more successful LANL spinouts.
 Additionally, Grizz has served as Entrepreneur in Residence for the U.S. Department of Energy (DOE) National Nuclear Security Administration (NNSA) at Technology Ventures Corporation and as Visiting entrepreneur at Los Alamos National Laboratory.
 Grizz founded seven firms based on U.S. DOE technologies and holds graduate and undergraduate science degrees in geography from Texas A&M University.
-He is an adjunct faculty member of the Moscow School of Management Skolkovo.

 Grizz is a frequent speaker and writer on energy technology and policy, product development, starting and growing advanced technology-based ventures, and issues in raising capital for such ventures.